 As a rule, confirmation is also a time when the child commits to begin taking responsibility for their own destiny.
 While childhood is most often a time when your son or daughter is told what to do or where to go, confirmation signifies the moment when your child begins making important decisions for themselves!

-Different Christian Denominations
+Confirmation for Different Christian Denominations

 Now you know the answer to 'what is Confirmation?' lets look at who can be confirmed.
 Confirmation is practiced by most Christian denominations.
 A bishop, priest or vicar will usually conduct the service where the child receives the gift of the Holy Spirit but the procedure may differ slightly between denominations.
 For example Roman Catholics are usually anointed with oil; whereas in the Church of England there is a ‘laying on of hands’.